How much does a Ford car service cost?Get a free quote now

 Windscreen wipers check

 Of course, these inclusions will vary between mechanics, so don’t assume that everything listed here is going to be part of your service.
-It’s always best to check with your service provider about what’s included in your Ford car service and confirm costs before you book in.
+It’s always best to check with your service provider about what’s included in your Ford car service and confirm costs before you book in, especially if you’re paying for a full car service cost.

 What’s included in Ford’s service schedule?